Haifisch/MobileTSS/README.md

 Mobile TSS utility; Search blobs by ECID, List all firmwares being signed, List device blobs for current device

+NOTE: This doesn't do much (if anything) yet.
+Its in EARLY DEVELOPMENT

 TODO
 ====
 - Get (current) device ECID